- Get link

 Q3.
 Can I watch a relaxing show before bed?

-Yes—but finish at least 30–45 mins before sleep.
-And use blue light filters.
+Yes—finish at least 30–45 minutes before sleep and use blue-light filters.

 Q4.
 Does journaling have to be deep?